learnlatex/learnlatex.github.io/en/more-07.md

 [Ti*k*Z](https://www.ctan.org/pkg/pgf).
 An alternative is [PSTricks](https://www.ctan.org/pkg/pstricks-base).

-You can make mouse-created graphics that include
-LaTeX snippets with [Inkscape](https://inkscape.org/).
+You can also make mouse-created graphics that include LaTeX snippets with [Inkscape](https://inkscape.org/).